-TABLE 11: APPROVED NOTICES OF INTE NT TO SUE Mediation Elections Reporting Period Total Later-Manifested Physical Condition Claims for Which at Least One BP Defendant Elected Mediation 0 0 Later-Manifested Physical Condition Claims Pending a Decision from One or More BP Defendants Regarding Mediation 5 2 Later-Manifested Physical Condition Claims for Which No BP Defendants Elected Mediation 3 38 TOTAL: 8 40 Results of Mediation Reporting Period Total Later-Manifested Physical Condition Claims Settled by Mediation 0 0 Later-Manifested Physical Condition Claims Settled by Mediation as to One but Not All BP Defendants Listed in the Notice of Intent to Sue 0 0 Later-Manifested Physical Condition Claims Mediated but Not Settled 0 0 TOTAL CLAIMS MEDIATED: 0 0 Back-End Litigation Option Lawsuit Reporting Period Total Later-Manifested Physical Condition Claims for Which No BP Defendant Elected Mediation 3 38 Later-Manifested Physical Condition Claims Mediated but Not Settled 0 0 TOTAL CLASS MEMBERS ELIGIBLE TO FILE A BACK-END LITIGATION OPTION LAWSUIT 16 3 3 to mediate any of the claims.
-During the Reporting Period, three (3) Class Members became eligible to file a Back-End Litigation Option Lawsuit, bringing the total number of Class Members eligible to file a Back-End Litigation Option Lawsuit to three (3).
+TABLE 11: APPROVED NOTICES OF INTENT TO SUE Mediation Elections Reporting Period Total Later-Manifested Physical Condition Claims for Which at Least One BP Defendant Elected Mediation 0 0 Later-Manifested Physical Condition Claims Pending a Decision from One or More BP Defendants Regarding Mediation 0 0 Later-Manifested Physical Condition Claims for Which No BP Defendants Elected Mediation 2 40 TOTAL: 2 40 Results of Mediation Reporting Period Total Later-Manifested Physical Condition Claims Settled by Mediation 0 0 Later-Manifested Physical Condition Claims Settled by Mediation as to One but Not All BP Defendants Listed in the Notice of Intent to Sue 0 0 Later-Manifested Physical Condition Claims Mediated but Not Settled 0 0 TOTAL CLAIMS MEDIATED: 0 0 Back-End Litigation Option Lawsuit Reporting Period Total Later-Manifested Physical Condition Claims for Which No BP Defendant Elected Mediation 2 40 Later-Manifested Physical Condition Claims Mediated but Not Settled 0 0 TOTAL CLASS MEMBERS ELIGIBLE TO FILE A BACK-END LITIGATION OPTION LAWSUIT 16 2 5 eligible to file a Back-End Litigation Option Lawsuit, bringing the total number of Class Members eligible to file a Back-End Litigation Option Lawsuit to five (5).

-Out of the forty (40) approved Notices of Intent to Sue to date, the BP Defendants did not elect
+Out of the forty (40) approved Notices of Intent to Sue to date, the BP Defendants did not elect to mediate any of the claims.
+During the Reporting Period, two (2) Class Members became

-16 The total eligible for BELO over the life of the project was thirty-eight (38).
-However, of the thirty-eight (38), only three (3) are currently eligible for BELO.
+16 The total eligible for BELO over the life of the project was forty (40).
+However, of the forty (40), only five (5) are currently eligible for BELO.
 The other thirty-five (35) claims are no longer within the six-month (6-month) timeframe for properly and timely filing a Back-End Litigation Option Lawsuit.